mozilla-b2g/fxos-certsuite/docs/setupusage.rst

 * Bug 1026259 - web-platform tests sometimes lose wifi connection
 * Bug 1039042 - Semi-auto tests wait forever for browser to be closed, if it launched the browser initially
 * Bug 1039060 - "WebIDL2 is not defined" during web-platform-tests
+* Bug 1021756 - Tests fail on devices which require 'adb root'

 For a full list of known bugs, see:  https://bugzilla.mozilla.org/showdependencytree.cgi?id=970615&hide_resolved=1